-- 16.3.1 In order to register for and compete in a Youth Qualification Speed Trial competition, an athlete must have either: - a) an active USA Climbing Competitor Membership; or - b) an active USA Climbing Introductory Membership.
+- 16.3.1 In order to register for and compete in a Qualification Speed Trial competition, an athlete must have either: - a) an active USA Climbing Competitor Membership; or - b) for a Collegiate Qualification Speed Trial, an active USA Climbing Collegiate Membership; - c) an active USA Climbing Introductory Membership.

-Note: only athletes with an active Competitor Membership at the time of the competition are eligible to receive a qualification time.
+Only athletes with an active Competitor Membership at the time of the competition are eligible to receive a Youth Series qualification time.
+Athletes with an active Collegiate Membership or Collegiate Introductory Membership are eligible to receive a Collegiate Series qualification time.